-And it might be the way English is going, with women doing more of it because women are language innovators:
+And it may be that upspeak is nothing but the future of English, with women doing more of it because women are language innovators:

-…in linguistic change from below, women use… innovative forms more than men do.
+…in linguistic change… women use… innovative forms more than men do.
 (Wikipedia, High Rising Terminal).

 But whether or not those things are true, you can be certain of one thing, which is that…